-The Gullah African-American community of Seven Mile is an approximate 973-acre community located to the north and south of US 17 at the southern extent of the study area (Figure 20).
+The Gullah African-American community of Seven Mile is an approximate 973-acre community located to the north and south of US 17 at the southern extent of the study area (Figure 0).
 Several small roads to the south of US 17 provide access to largely family-held tracts containing single-family homes.
 Many of the homes and commercial properties fronting US 17 have associated sweetgrass basket stands; a total of 36 are currently extant in the community.
 The Kingdom Hall of Jehovah's Witnesses church is located within the community, along Dingle Road.
 The Greater Goodwill AME Church and associated cemetery and the Lighthouse Church Worship Center are two other churches located within the community, to the north of US 17 and west and east of SC 41, respectively.
 Commercial properties are located at the intersection of US 17 and SC 41 and on either side of US 17, through the northern portion of the community.
+While not specifically identified by the South Carolina State Historic Preservation Office (SC SHPO) as a traditional cultural property (TCP) due to lack of direct study, Seven Mile consists of several natural and cultural resources to which community members ascribe traditional cultural value.
+Therefore, HDR assumes NRHP-eligibility of the Seven Mile community.

-Both build alternatives would change the existing two-lane SC 41 in the vicinity of Seven Mile to a five-lane roadway with a center raised island or two-way left-turn lane.
+Both Alternatives 1 and 7A would change the existing two-lane SC 41 in the vicinity of Seven Mile to a five-lane roadway with a center raised island or two-way left-turn lane while the Compromise Alternative would change the existing two-lane SC 41 to a four-lane roadway with a planted median in the vicinity of Seven Mile.
 Changes to the intersection of SC 41 and US 17 would also occur in the vicinity of Seven Mile.
-Either build alternative would widen existing SC 41 from a two-lane roadway to a five-lane roadway in the northeastern portion of Seven Mile and also widen US 17 from a six- to seven-lane roadway with occasional turn lanes to an eight- to ten-lane roadway with occasional turn lanes to an eight- to ten-lane roadway with occasional turn lanes to an eight also would also warrant changes along Hamlin Road and Brickyard Parkway near their intersections US 17.
-Left turns onto Hamlin Road would not be allowed; motorists would be required to make a U-turn at US 17 and Old Georgetown Road.
+Each build alternative would widen US 17 from a six- to seven-lane roadway with occasional turn lanes to an eight- to ten-lane roadway with occasional turn lanes through the northern portion of the community.
+The changes would also warrant changes along Hamlin Road and Brickyard Parkway near their intersections with US 17.
+With Alternatives 1 and 7A, left turns onto Hamlin Road would not be allowed; motorists would be required to make a U-turn at US 17 and Old Georgetown Road.
 These changes would require approximately 3.8 acres across Seven Mile.
+Changes associated with the Compromise Alternative would require approximately 4.4 acres across Seven Mile.
 This would result in a more expansive roadway and larger intersections than currently exist in the community.